OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Octree Residual Network for Learning SDF

 \subsection{Key Frame Selection}

-To learn SDF in real time, it is important to keep a compact and representative set of sensor frames for training.
-We adopt the key-frame selection strategy of $H_2$-Mapping \cite{jiang_h2-mapping_2023}.
-As shown in Fig.~\hyperref[fig:method_overview]{2a}, we insert a new sensor frame when the newly observed area compared with the last key frame is large enough, i.e., $\frac{|V_c \cap V_l|}{|V_c \cup V_l|} > c_{\min}$, where $V_c$ is the set of surface octants observed by the current frame, $V_l$ is the set of surface octants observed by the last inserted key frame, and $c_{\min} \in [0, 1]$ is a threshold.
-This strategy makes sure that the frames cover the observed surface with little overlap between adjacent key frames.
+Real-time SDF learning requires a compact, representative set of training frames.
+We adopt the key-frame selection of $H_2$-Mapping \cite{jiang_h2-mapping_2023}.
+As shown in Fig.~\hyperref[fig:method_overview]{2a}, we insert a new sensor frame when the newly observed area compared with the last key frame is large enough, i.e., $\frac{|V_c \cap V_l|}{|V_c \cup V_l|} > c_{\min}$, where $V_c$ and $V_l$ are the sets of surface octants observed by the current frame and the last inserted key frame, respectively, and $c_{\min} \in [0, 1]$ is a threshold.
+This ensures the frames cover the observed surface with little overlap.

-Over time, the number of key frames grows.
-It is essential to select only $W$ key frames to maintain real-time operation.
-We incrementally select the frame that observes the most octants, mask out these octants, and repeat until $W$ frames are collected.
-If all octants are masked out, we reset the mask except for the octants masked out by the last selected key frame and continue the selection.
-This strategy ensures that the selected key frames maximally cover the scene.
+As key frames accumulate, we select only $W$ of them to maintain real-time operation.
+We incrementally select the frame that observes the most octants, mask them out, and repeat until $W$ frames are collected.
+If all octants are masked, we reset the mask except those from the last selected key frame, and continue.
+This ensures the selected key frames maximally cover the scene.
+In the evaluation, we set $W=8$.